maroof31/railway_booking_system/README.md

 5. Access the API at `http://localhost:8000/`.

-## Database
+## Database Configuration

-PostgreSQL is used with the following configuration:
+The system uses PostgreSQL with the following settings:

 ```python
 'default': {